-5.5 DRAFT INCEPTION REPORT
+5.7 INCEPTION REPORT

-Basic data related to project activities was collected and incorporated in Draft Inception Report.
-Draft Inception was submitted and comments on the same are awaited from Client.
-Final Inception will be submitted after incorporating the comments when received from client.
+Basic data related to project activities was collected and incorporated in the Final Inception Report.
+Which was submitted and comments from clients were incorporated.

-5.6 PREPARATION OF MONITORING TOOLS (Field Survey Questionnaires)
+5.8 PREPARATION OF MONITORING TOOLS (Field Survey Questionnaires)

 Preparation of Monitoring Tools is in progress.
-1st draft of monitoring tools are also placed in the draft inception report which will be shared with Client for comments and finalization.
+1st drafts of monitoring tools are also placed in the draft inception report which will be shared with Client for comments and finalization.

-5.7 PREPARATION OF ANDROID BASED APPLICATION FOR FIELD SURVEY
+5.9 PREPARATION OF ANDROID BASED APPLICATION FOR FIELD SURVEY